 If you would like to know more, please watch the video "Inburgeren in 2022" Link opent externe pagina (English spoken).
 The video is also available in Dutch Link opent externe pagina , Spanish Link opent externe pagina , Farsi Link opent externe pagina , Tigrinya Link opent externe pagina , Somalian Link opent externe pagina , Arabic Link opent externe pagina , Dari Link opent externe pagina en Pashto Link opent externe pagina .

-Did you start your integration before 1 January 2013?
+Were you already required to integrate before 1 January 2013?
 If so, this website is not for you.
 Contact the municipality and ask them what you need to do.

-Did you start your integration between 1 January 2013 en 1 January 2022?
+Are you required to integrate under the 2013 civic integration act ('Wet inburgering 2013')?
 If so, you need to take the integration exam.
 You can study on your own for the exam.
 But you can also choose to take a course at a school.

 3 years to integrate